Manage your kid’s constipation. Get quick relief with real foods using a food first strategy.

-Children should consume around 32-64 ounces of non-dairy sources of fluid, such as water and juices.
+Children should drink enough water and consume plenty of non-dairy sources of fluid, such as juices.
 Watch out for the sugar content of beverages though!

 If your child is willing to drink hot tea, perhaps a mint tea would help.
 Menthol is known to relax muscles…and the entire gastrointestinal tract is one long muscle.

 Herbal preparations of senna such as senna tea are not regulated by the FDA or proven safe for children.
 They could be contaminated and harmful for your child.